 We were Jacks (And Jills) Of All Trades.
 We coded in HTML and later in CSS, we wrote our content and of course, we

-did SEO manipulated AltaVista to display our websites on search results.
+did SEO manipulated AltaVista to display our websites on their search results.
 Ahh… the good old days!
 I loved it!

 I still love it today!

-I created an infinite number of websites over the past 18 years (18 years?!?!
+I created an infinite number of websites over the past 18 years (18 years?!?!?!?
 Has it really been that long?)
 Some failed, some succeeded, a few really succeeded.
 I’ve been making a living doing this ever since, always working on my own websites, being my own boss.
 It hasn’t made me immensely rich but it brought in a steady solid income, enough to keep me from having to look for “a job”.
 I made this money while raising my children and traveling the world.
 I’m not complaining.

 About five years ago, a business opportunity came along for one of my largest websites and I jumped right in.
 I won’t go into too many details and only say that a partnership with an industry leader made me focus all of my time and energy on that site.
-My partners took over everything related to design, coding, SEO, marketing and revenue generation, leaving me to focus on content creation/curation and community management.
+My partners took over everything related to design, coding, SEO, marketing and revenue generation, leaving me to focus on content creation curation and community management.
 It did wonders for that website which is now a leader in its niche, providing me with a comfortable and stable source of income.

 Come 2016, I find myself working hard on that website but with more time on my hands.
 My kids are older now and I can work more hours in the day, more days a week.
 I miss web publishing.
 I miss the adventure and the risks.
 So I decided to start afresh.
 I still have my domain portfolio and some of those domains had dormant blogs on them.
 Projects started years ago and abandoned for lack of time.

 I’m in the process of coming up with a plan.
-Whatever I do, my flagship site must remain the focus of my attention.
+Whatever I do, that site must remain the focus of my attention.
 Content creation and community management require TLC.
 All the time.
 I love that website and everything that it stands for in its niche and my number one priority is to keep it growing.
 With that in mind, which new project or projects should I focus on now?
 Should it even be more than one project?
 How many sites/blogs can I manage successfully, in addition to working hard on my flagship site?

 With that in mind, I’m starting this blog.
 It’s mostly a journal for myself.
 I want to document my own progress in learning and applying new techniques and share what I read and learn.
 Giving back to the wonderful community of bloggers and web publishers who share their insights, I will also share my own.
 With 18 years of experience, I have my own thoughts, tips and ideas, combining a long-term historic view.
 It’s an odd kind of mix, I guess.
 A fresh pair of eyes, looking at blogging after a five year break, as well as nearly two decades of experience.
 Should be interesting.